"Turkish Oriental Rugs history will help you appreciate this ancient art"

 This rug was discovered under ice cover of Siberia in a grave of a prince, and thanks to freezing the rug survived for so long!

 What is important is that it was rather sophisticated for that time, showing it was the product of a long history and tradition of weaving!

 It has 250 knots per sq inch and can be seen in St. Petersburg's Hermitage museum.

-In the 7th century AD, which is the time of the advent of Islam, the world of Turkish Oriental rugs had its biggest push - it flourished and branched out all over the Middle East.
+In the 7th century AD, which is the time of the advent of Islam, the world of handwoven rugs had its biggest push - it flourished and branched out all over the Middle East.

 In the 13th century Marco Polo travelled Anatolia and spread the fame of Turkish oriental rugs throughout the world in his scripts.

 It was the Crusaders who introduced rugs to Europeans in the 15th century.
 They became sought after by an affluent class, and merchants of Florence and Genoa had their hands full!